lia-simeone/mini-projects/Blue_Apron/write_up.md

 I performed basic exploration of the datasets given. user_fulfillment_history had 10 weeks of data for all users with no missings. weekly_user_population had duplicates, so I removed those (although I didn't end up using this dataset).

 ###Explaination of files
-data_exploration contains some basic steps to read and examine the data format modeling_clean contains all of the modeling code and the logic to create my user history variable
+data_exploration.ipynb contains some basic steps to read and examine the data format modeling_clean.ipynb contains all of the modeling code and the logic to create my user history variable